 These plates are used on heavier commercial trailers.
 Private trailers typically use Camp Trailer plates.

 I am not sure when this type started.
+The 1938 plate pictured below is perhaps the earliest known.
 Others have reported examples as early as 1932.
 Generally the size and colors have been the same as Commercial plates.

-A peculiar practice you may notice on Connecticut’s roads is that heavy construction trailers (Oversize Load type) will display TWO different trailer license plates on the back.
+A peculiar practice which took place in Connecticut’s past was that heavy construction trailers (Oversize Load type) displayed TWO different trailer license plates on the back.
 Click the photo on the left to see an example of this.
 Sometimes they’re two consecutive plates, other times they’ve been issued a long time apart from each other.

 Trailer plates reached the W-10000 series in mid-2011.
 In 2016 the universal format (AB-12345) made its way onto Trailer plates.